vegantransistor/Rooting-the-Cradlepoint-IBR600/openwrt/README.md

   Hash value:   57a8b4005aa83fe8f2c90a06b392bae265c81de9
 ```

-* unzip the uimage and then compress it with `lzma` (we need this because of the size!):
+* unzip the kernel image and then compress it with `lzma` (we need this because of the size!):

 ```
 gunzip -k kernel.gz